HomeOnMars/projektoOmnijo/rakontoj/Cx0.md

-*She’s so graceful,* the King thinks, carefully averting her attention from the subtle marking on the cupboard—the one marking the glasses reserved only for *“special occasions”*, like this one.
+*She’s so graceful,* the King thinks, carefully averting her attention from the subtle marking on the cupboard—the one marking the glasses reserved only for *“special occasions”* like this one.
 Every motion of hers calls Anna to mind.
-Eighteen years have passed, but he still remembers her as if it were yesterday: radiant, elusive, fierce beneath the softness.
-A backbone of iron wrapped in silk.
+Nineteen years have passed, but he still remembers her as if it were yesterday: radiant, elusive, fierce beneath the softness, and a backbone of iron wrapped in silk.

 *He misses her.
 God, he misses her.*